 The following are a number of tools localities can use to help build mixed-income neighborhoods, including policies and programs that create or rehabilitate housing units, offer financial incentives, or support neighborhood revitalization.
 For more information on how to combine these tools into a comprehensive community development strategy, see Strengthening communities through community development activities.

 While this brief focuses on attracting middle-income households to low-income neighborhoods, it should be noted that approaches to help existing residents build assets and increase earnings can also increase the income diversity of neighborhoods.
-A wide range of workforce development and asset-building programs are available to help households increase their earnings and build assets.
+A wide range of asset-building programs and workforce development are available to help households increase their earnings and build assets.
 Localities seeking to increase the mix of incomes within a low-income neighborhood may want to consider combining approaches to attract people to the neighborhood with programs to increase existing residents’ incomes.

 Regardless of the specific policies or programs localities use to build mixed-income neighborhoods, it is important to supplement housing policy tools with broader neighborhood revitalization and community development strategies to ensure all residents, existing and new, can benefit from investments in the neighborhood.
 Such investments could include, for example, improvements in neighborhood schools and parks, the upgrading of roads and utilities, community facilities, and improved access to public transit.
 Refer to the Bridge section of Local Housing Solutions for information on building neighborhoods that are healthy, provide access to transportation and quality education, and reduce energy consumption and increase resilience to climate change.